Primitive Data Type

 Interfaces

-An interface in Java is a user-defined blueprint or prototype which includes all your data just like a class, but the methods declared in the interface are all abstract.
+An interface in Java is a user-defined blueprint or prototype that includes all your data ,just like a class, but the methods declared in the interface are all abstract.
 That is, it contains only definition and signature and no body.

 Frequently asked questions